baicalein/ayoon.github.io/README.md

 <summary><strong>Scale-Up Phase(2026 - Present)</strong></summary>

 This phase focuses on scaling the prototype into a clinically realistic system evaluated under real-world prior authorization conditions, including imperfect and ambiguous documentation.
-Planned enhancements include expanding synthetic chart notes to better reflect real clinical documentation—such as variable note lengths and formats, diverse provider writing styles, incomplete or conflicting information, and edge-case scenarios commonly encountered in PA workflows.
-The project will also incorporate multi-pharmacist LLM-as-a-judge evaluation to improve reliability and integrate retrieval-augmented generation (RAG) to dynamically incorporate up-to-date prior authorization criteria and payer policies.
+Planned enhancements include expanding synthetic chart notes (300 patients) to better reflect real clinical documentation—such as variable note lengths and formats, diverse provider writing styles, incomplete or conflicting information, and edge-case scenarios commonly encountered in PA workflows.
+The project will also incorporate multi-pharmacist (+5) LLM-as-a-judge evaluation to improve reliability and integrate retrieval-augmented generation (RAG) to dynamically incorporate up-to-date prior authorization criteria and payer policies.
 Preference-based alignment methods will be explored to better capture pharmacist reasoning beyond surface-level rule matching.

 </details>